International conference at Freie Universität Berlin

 15:15 Ariane Thomas (Louvre Paris): A review and prospects on the Louvre's ancient Near Eastern glyptic collection

-16:15 Agnete Lassen & Elizabeth Knott (Yale Babylonian Collection; presenting online): Update on Seal Digitization Efforts at the Yale Babylonian Collection
+16:15 Agnete Lassen & Elizabeth Knott (Yale Babylonian Collection; presenting remotely): Update on seal digitization efforts at the Yale Babylonian Collection

-17:15 Jacob Dahl (Oxford; presenting online): Recent advances in the capture, storage, and dissemination of images and metadata of cylinder seals in the CDLI
+17:15 Jacob Dahl (Oxford; presenting remotely): Recent advances in the capture, storage, and dissemination of images and metadata of cylinder seals in the CDLI

-17:45 Oya Topçuoğlu (Northwestern University Chicago; presenting online): Going once, going twice, sold!
+17:45 Oya Topçuoğlu (Northwestern University Chicago; presenting remotely): Going once, going twice, sold!
 The online market in Mesopotamian cylinder seals

 Tuesday, 25.07.2023: Current Research